Accessibility Tools

 • Helps you return to work or daily activities fast with less risk of infection

 North Texas Infectious Diseases Consultants (NTIDC) hospital avoidance program is set up to provide other physicians with alternatives to hospital admissions and emergency department visits for their patients.
-We are able to provide infusion services including PICC placement same or next day of receiving the needed documentation and insurance approval.
+We are able to provide infusion services including PICC placement the same or next day of receiving the needed documentation and insurance approval.